TrellixVulnTeam/swahilipython_SCMU/Doc/library/http.cookiejar.rst

 .. attribute:: DefaultCookiePolicy.strict_rfc2965_unverifiable

-   Follow :rfc:`2965` rules on unverifiable transactions (usually, an unverifiable transaction is one resulting from a redirect or a request for an image hosted on another site).
+   Follow :rfc:`2965` rules on unverifiable transactions (usually, an unverifiable transaction is one resulting kutoka a redirect or a request for an image hosted on another site).
 If this is false, cookies are *never* blocked on the basis of verifiability